Cash Flow Matching for Institutional Needs

 Poor candidates:

-The durable lesson: Cash flow matching trades flexibility for certainty.
+The core principle: Cash flow matching trades flexibility for certainty.
 Use it when certainty has high value (near-term, mission-critical payments) and avoid it when flexibility matters more (long-term, uncertain obligations).

 Liability-driven investing: The broader framework for matching assets to liabilities.
 See: Liability-Driven Investing Basics.